Browse by Medical Category

-The goal of Dr. Phillippe's previous NIH and other funded research has been to elucidate the mechanisms underlying preterm delivery occurring in the presence of intrauterine inflammation, infection and hemorrhage.
-More recently, Dr. Phillippe's research has begun to address the pathophysiologic mechanisms responsible for the increased maternal morbidity, mortality and preterm delivery in the presence of severe influenza infection.
+The goal of Dr. Phillippe's previous research, funded by the National Institutes of Health (NIH) and other agencies, has been to elucidate the mechanisms underlying preterm delivery occurring in the presence of intrauterine inflammation, infection and hemorrhage.
+This previous research has included studies to address the mechanisms responsible for preterm delivery and the increased maternal morbidity/mortality during severe influenza infection.

 Since joining the Vincent Center for Reproductive Biology in 2012 as a senior investigator, Dr. Phillippe's research has addressed the novel hypothesis that cell-free fetal DNA (cffDNA) functions as a fetal/placental signal to trigger the spontaneous onset of labor (parurition) at the end of pregnancy.